mcfunley/oplogutils/README.rst

 This package contains utilities for manipulating a MongoDB oplog, which can be necessary in recovery scenarios.
 The tools are:

+.. line-block:
-> oplog-count - counts the number of events in the oplog after a certain date
+  oplog-count - counts the number of events in the oplog after a certain date
->               and time.
+                 and time.
-> oplog-trim  - deletes events from the oplog after a certain date and time.
+  oplog-trim  - deletes events from the oplog after a certain date and time.